parsur/LinguaCommerce/README.md

 ## Add the .env file

-Do not forget to add the .env file.
+Do not forget to add the .env file, and migrate the database.